What Do Foundry Mold and Coremaker Do?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-There were about 12,500 jobs for Foundry Mold and Coremaker in 2016 (in the United States).
+In 2016, there was an estimated number of 12,500 jobs in the United States for Foundry Mold and Coremaker.
 There is little to no growth in job opportunities for Foundry Mold and Coremaker.
-Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.
+There will be an estimated 900 positions for Foundry Mold & Coremaker per year.